Pick Pack and Ship Software: Features, Costs (2025 Guide)

 Any business that handles physical products can benefit from this technology.
 The primary users are:

 • Third Party Logistics (3PL) Providers: 3PLs are fulfillment experts who manage warehousing and shipping for other businesses.
-In fact, around 37% of e-commerce companies outsource their fulfillment.
+In fact, around 37 percent of e commerce companies outsource their fulfillment.
 This makes robust pick pack and ship software essential for 3PLs to manage multiple clients and diverse products efficiently.

 • Wholesale and Manufacturing: These businesses use the software to assemble large orders for retailers or B2B customers, ensuring pallets and cartons are packed correctly.